-Winifred Barker was born in Hanley, Staffordshire, England, on the 2nd May 1906, the youngest of two daughters of Thomas and Martha Ann Barker (née Bullock) of Hanley.
-She had a sister named Doris.
-In 1909, the family emigrated to the United States of America and settled in Trenton, New Jersey, where her father sought and was granted United States citizenship on the 26th September 1914.
+Winifred Barker was born in Hanley, Staffordshire, England, on the 2nd May 1906, the younger of two daughters of Thomas and Martha Ann Barker (née Bullock) of Hanley.
+She had an older sister named Doris, who had been born in 1900.

 Cameronia, which the British Admiralty had requisitioned for war service at the end of April.

 Six days later, Winifred Barker was dead - killed after the Lusitania

 was torpedoed and sunk by Kapitänleutnant Walther Schwieger’s submarine U-20, within sight of the southern Irish coast and only hours away from her Liverpool destination.
 Winifred Barker was only nine years old!
 It is probable that in the confusion of the sinking, mother and daughter were separated as Martha Barker managed to survive, as did Elizabeth and Edith Brammer.